Eileen Setzler-Hamilton Memorial Scholarship

-The Eileen Setzler-Hamilton Memorial Scholarship is awarded to a graduate student currently enrolled in a fisheries science or closely related curriculum at a university within the three-state TAFS region who has displayed a commitment to excellence in research, teaching, professional undertakings, public education, and community service.
+The Eileen Setzler-Hamilton Memorial Scholarship is awarded to a graduate student currently enrolled in a fisheries science or closely related curriculum at a university within the three-state AFS Tidewater (TAFS) region who has displayed a commitment to excellence in research, teaching, professional undertakings, public education, and community service.
 This award was created in 2003 to remember Dr. Eileen Setzler-Hamilton, a long-time member of the American Fisheries Society and fourth president (1989) of the TAFS.
 This award really is about a “coastal scientist enthusiast” who passionately engages with other students and the public out of the beauty they feel privileged to witness each day in the field.
 That, was Eileen.

 Past Awardees